Kitura/kitura.dev/en/starter/generator/core_concepts.md

 The `Dockerfile-tools` is a docker specification file similar to the `Dockerfile`, except it includes the tools required for compiling the application.
 This image can be used to compile the application.

+The `chart` folder containes pre-configured Kubernetes resources for this project.
+It allows the use of [Helm](https://github.com/kubernetes/helm) to streamlines the deployment of a docker image to the cloud.

 To build the two docker images, run the following commands from the root directory of the project: